GBKS/opendesign.guide/content/2-the-designers-role.md

 In the world of content management systems, **[WordPress](https://make.wordpress.org/design/handbook/)** has continually improved its user interface, making website creation accessible to non-technical users.
 The WordPress design team has played a crucial role in democratizing web publishing, allowing millions of people to create and manage their own websites without needing to understand the underlying code.

 These success stories show that designers can have a profound impact on open source projects.
-Whether it's making complex technology more accessible, improving project branding, or enhancing user experiences, designers play a crucial role in the open source ecosystem.
+Whether it's making complex technology more accessible, improving project branding, or enhancing user experiences, designers play a crucial role in the ecosystem.

 ## Best Practices

-As you embark on your journey in open source design, there are several best practices that can help you contribute effectively and make the most of your experience.
+Open source collaboration is a unique way of collaboration, and there are several best practices that can help you contribute effectively and make the most of your experience.

 First and foremost, take the time to **understand the project thoroughly**.
 Familiarize yourself with its goals, target user base, and any technical constraints.
 This knowledge will help you create designs that truly serve the project's needs and are feasible to implement [C3](/3-getting-started#understanding-project-structures){:class='chapter-link'}.